vincenzo-gulisano/Liebre/docs/sourcesopssinks.md

 #### Operator - Aggregate (complete example [here](https://github.com/vincenzo-gulisano/Liebre/blob/master/src/test/java/example/TextAggregate.java))

 Differently from the Map's and the Filter's _stateless_ analysis, the Aggregate runs _stateful_ analysis.
-_Stateless_ means each output tuple depends on exactly onr input tuple (or to be more formal, it means that the operator does not maintain a state that evolves depending on the tuples being processed).
+_Stateless_ means each output tuple depends on exactly one input tuple (or to be more formal, it means that the operator does not maintain a state that evolves depending on the tuples being processed).
-_Stateful_, on the other hand, means that each output tuple depends on multiple input tuples.
+_Stateful_, on the other hand, means that each output tuple (potentially) depends on multiple input tuples.

 The Aggregate operator aggregates multiple tuples with functions such as _sum_, _max_, _min_ or any other user-defined function.
 Since streams are unbounded, the aggregation is performed over _windows_.
-It allows for such functions to be computed over all the incoming tuples or for different _group-by_ values.
+The Aggregate operator allows for such functions to be computed over all the incoming tuples or for different _group-by_ values.

 The semantics of streaming aggregation depend on the type and behavior of its _window_, while the memory footprint and the processing cost depend on its internal implementation.
 Many variations have been discussed in the literature.
 The Aggregate currently provided by Liebre is for time-based sliding windows and is implemented maintaining a single window for each distinct group-by value.